RyanL2004/RyanL2004/README.md

 <br/><br/>

-<p>I'm a 20 years old, Proficient in programming languages such as JavaScript, C#,
+<p>I'm a 21 years old, Proficient in programming languages such as JavaScript, Python,
-and Java, with strong interest and hands-on experience in Front-End development and adherence</p>
+and Java, with a strong interest in modern Libraries</p>
 <hr/>

 <h2><strong>Contributions</strong></h2>